-My PD Journey is a multi-stakeholder European coalition – led by the EPDA – which works towards improving the lives of people living with Parkinson’s disease.
+My PD Journey was a multi-stakeholder European coalition – led by the EPDA – working towards improving the lives of people living with Parkinson’s disease.

-The coalition involves representatives from across the Parkinson’s community, including European umbrella healthcare organisations, high-profile European Parkinson’s neurologists, people with Parkinson’s, carers and members of the multidisciplinary healthcare team, among others.
+This initiative involved representatives across the entire Parkinson’s community – including European umbrella healthcare organisations, high-profile European Parkinson’s neurologists, people with Parkinson’s, carers and members of the multidisciplinary healthcare team, among others.

-Watch our short video for a brief introduction to the My MD Journey initiative.
+Watch our short video for a brief introduction to the My PD Journey initiative.

 The Parkinson's Disease Composite Scale

 The My PD Journey coalition, on behalf of the EPDA, developed the Parkinson’s Disease Composite Scale (PDCS), as its latest major activity.
 This simple new rating scale, to be used primarily by neurologists and other healthcare professionals familiar with Parkinson’s, measures the severity of symptoms experienced by people with Parkinson’s in a timely way.

 In September 2017, the European Strategic Committee (ESC), which governed My PD Journey since it launched in 2014, was disbanded.

 The ESC included a number of high-profile European Parkinson’s specialist neurologists as well as representatives from the European Brain Council (EBC), Eurocarers, the European Parkinson’s Disease Association (EPDA), the Council of Occupational Therapists for the European Countries (COTEC) and The Cure Parkinson's Trust (CPT).

 My PD Journey is now concluded – but the EPDA would be happy to consider developing new activities in the framework of this project in the future, depending on available resources and on-going strategic priorities.